w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 Getting treasury funding through OpenGov, depending on which treasury track you submit your referendum, can be a long and uncertain process.
 This is not always a suitable option, for example, for event organizers who need to pay costs upfront or close to the event's date.
-Bounties solve this problem by allowing access to treasury funds once to fund multiple events later on through [child bounties](#child-bounties).
+Bounties solve this problem by procuring access to treasury funds in a single shot and use them to fund multiple events later on through [child bounties](#child-bounties).
 This is why bounties are also called _parent_ bounties.

 Parent bounty proposals aim to reserve a portion of treasury funds once that will be used later on.